Initial Author of this Specification was Ian Hickson, Google Inc., with the following copyright statement:

 Initialize track’s label

-attribute to "remote audio
+attribute to "remote audio" or "remote

-" depending on the media type of the incoming
+video" depending on the media type of the incoming

 component.